American Atheists v. Shulman

 Distrit Court Rules

 On May 19, 2014, the District Court ruled on the government's motion to dismiss.
 The Court ruled in favor of the government's motion.
 The full ruling is available here.
-American Atheists is currently evaluating the decision and will determine the next steps shortly.
+American Atheists declined to appeal this decision.